ElitonSantana/FinancialAssetManager/README.md

 dotnet run
 ```

-### No terminal ir� aparecer o a porta, a URL � a seguinte: ( caso necess�rio, substitua a porta para a informada no terminal)
+### No terminal irá aparecer o a porta, a URL é a seguinte: ( caso necessário, substitua a porta para a informada no terminal)
 ```
 http://localhost:5265/swagger/index.html
 ```